vik1395/BungeeAuth-Minecraft/README.md

     # Number of users that can register (not login) from the same IP.

+    Wrong Password Timeout: 3

+	# Timeout (in minutes) for players who spam commands.
+The timeout occurs if a player tries to use a BungeeAuth command more than 10 times.
+Set this to 0 to disable this feature.

+	Guest Server Failsafe Check: true

+	# A failsafe method that runs every 10 seconds to check if a guest player is in AuthLobby, and if not, moves them to AuthLobby.

     #---------------------------- PHP API AREA ----------------------------#

     Enable PHP API: false